THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 As more and more people turn to the internet to do their banking, investing and shopping, and as more and more companies turn to electronic means to transfer and store customer data, you will continue to hear more and more news stories about identity theft.

-In 2012, over 12 million American citizens had their identities stolen.
-In 2014 that number was up to 17 million.
 Despite your carefulness in using and sharing your personal information, identity thieves continue to gain access to confidential data and commit crimes under your name or spend your money without your knowledge.

-Understanding the way identity thieves pull off these crimes may prevent you from becoming another statistic.
+Understanding the ways identity thieves pull off these crimes may prevent you from becoming another statistic.
 In this post I am going to walk you through various ways thieves go about stealing your identity, tips for you to use to help prevent it from happening and what to do in the event you do become a victim.

 So how exactly does one get their identity stolen?
 Unfortunately there is not one way or method.
 Criminals are using various techniques and it seems with new technology, new ways to steal identities are popping up every day.
 Below I list many, but not all, of the ways your identity could get stolen.
+Included are a few of the biggest scams out right now.

 - Dumpster Diving: This involves a thief rooting through your trash looking for credit card or bank statements, utility bills, insurance records, etc. Any of this information will help a thief steal your identity.